ictinnovations/ictagent/doc/developer_guide.md

   * Search Phone on new web page.
   * Pattern to search phone number in web pages.
 * **Load Contact Details**
-  * Url to load Information about incoming and outgoing calls.
+  * URL to load Information about incoming and outgoing calls.
-Popup_gui.js Responsibilities
+Po pup_GUI.dis Responsibilities
 -------------------
-Popup_gui.js is a javascript file that controls the GUI of the popup and shows the respective screen based on the condition.
-It is integrated with popup.html.
-In this case it has all the call related functions like accept ,reject, end,transfer, and send  DTMF.
-Whenever any of the phone tool is pressed a function in the popup-gui.js is triggered which controls the operation of GUI.
+Po pup_GUI.dis is a java script file that controls the GUI of the pop up and shows the respective screen based on the condition.
+It is integrated with pop up.HTML.
+In this case it has all the call related functions like accept ,reject, end,transfer, and send  MDT.
+Whenever any of the phone tool is pressed a function in the pop up-gui.dis is triggered which controls the operation of GUI.

 ### Functions

-1. **OpenModal**: When the DOMContent is loaded it call the function openModal which shows the Idle screen to the user.
+1. **Open Modal**: When the Contentment is loaded it call the function open Modal which shows the Idle screen to the user.

-2. **ChangeStatusIndicator**: This function toggles the agent status i.e online and offline.
+2. **Contraindication**: This function toggles the agent status i.e online and offline.

-3. **closeModal**: This function closes the popup window.
+3. **close Modal**: This function closes the pop up window.

-4. **ChangeActivity(methodCaller, actionName)**: This function changes the activity based on the methodCaller and the action button pressed.
+4. **Change Activity(method Caller, action Name)**: This function changes the activity based on the method Caller and the action button pressed.

 5. **CloseIncalltools**: When user closes the transfer tools or dtmf tools than this function is executed which closes the incall tools.
 OR when the call is ended this function executes which closes all incall tools.